K1297/Blockwave/README.md

 # Features

-- User authentication to the backend is done through wallet integration, utilizing the "Sign in with Ethereum" (SIWE) feature.
+- User authentication to the backend is done through wallet integration, utilizing the **Sign in with Ethereum** (SIWE) feature.
 -  Supports *Mantle Wadsley testnet, Shardeum 1.X Sphinx and Polygon Mumbai testnet*.
 -   The dapp leverages [Spheron Storage SDK](https://github.com/spheronFdn/sdk/blob/main/packages/storage/README.md) to enable the uploading of metadata for ERC-721 NFTs used for profile images and ERC-1155 NFTs used for event ticketing, as well as any type of media like posts.
 -   Users can engage with content by liking and commenting on posts.